davidecavestro/123table/README.md

 ## Project status

-Beta testing: the implemented features seem to work as expected.
+Available for beta testing: the implemented features seem to work as expected.
 <br>
 See the roadmap below or open a PR for missing features.